-Without a central workforce management system, managers must review multiple spreadsheets, request forms, and data points to schedule each worker properly.
+Without a central workforce management system, managers must review multiple spreadsheets, request forms, and data points to schedule each employee properly.
 These outdated systems make the scheduling process ripe for errors.

-At universities, managing student work hours is particularly essential to ensure students aren't burdened by too many shifts.
-In this environment, accurate and smart scheduling not only impacts the organization budget and staff satisfaction, but it also affects the students' education.
+In the healthcare industry, managing overtime is particularly essential to ensure employees aren't burdened by too many shifts and reduce perceptions of favoritism around shift assignments.
+In this environment, accurate and smart scheduling not only impacts the organization budget and employee satisfaction, but it also affects patient safety.